dutertetimes/dutertetimes.github.io/news/_posts/2016-11-14-NBI 80th Founding Anniversary.md

 Would it be wrong for the Iraqi soldier to say, we will fight you now, this time as terrorists.
 What you did, and that is a problem because before I go, I would say that we have to solve continually, it would be a continuous game for the drug because of the money and the looming terrorism in this country.

-We have a very strong rebellion in Mindanao; terrorists in a Jolo; Sulu, kidnapping people almost everyday, putting a shame to ourcountry.
+We have a very strong rebellion in Mindanao; terrorists in a Jolo; Sulu, kidnapping people almost everyday, putting a shame to our country.
 Every time they do it, they slap us internationally.

 I've been to Indonesia to talk with President Widodo.
 I just came back from Malaysia and we have agreed and our people are talking now.

 I am not at liberty to tell you, what is, what it is all about.
 But it means fighting terrorism, terrorism.

-Can you fight them withhuman rights?
+Can you fight them with human rights?
 Where's the human rights in Syria?
 In Aleppo now, in Mosul?
-They're bombing children, killing them executing everyone.Is there a crime for human rights there?
+They're bombing children, killing them executing everyone.
+Is there a crime for human rights there?
 I haven't heard.
 I haven't heard the human rights crime to that.

-But we have to prepare for it, because oncethe terrorists of the Middle East are deprive of the land area, a really estate where they can sleep, stand on, or just simply sit down, they wouldwander to other places andthey will come home here, andwe haveto prepare for that.
+But we have to prepare for it, because once the terrorists of the Middle East are deprive of the land area, a real estate where they can sleep, stand on, or just simply sit down, they would wander to other places and they will come home here, and we have to prepare for that.

-Remember, these guys, they do not have an iota of whata human right is, believe me.
+Remember, these guys, they do not have an iota of what a human right is, believe me.

 So, we will have a calibrated thing here.
 I will not just sit down and allow my people to be slaughtered, for the sake of human rights.
 That's bullshit.
 That's bullshit.

 My response be— would always calibrated to what we are facing, to destroy the Filipino nation.

 Thank you.
 &#x25cf;